Harvinator/back-end-instructions/readme.txt

 5. You can set what end user level can view which instructions.
 For example, you don't want an Author to see the same instructions for "Edit Posts" that an Administrator would see - it would confuse them.
 So you can also create content and serve up specific information based on the user level, if you so desire.

 Note that upper levels will also see lower-level videos, so keep that in mind while preparing your instructions.
 I recommend making videos/content specific to the lowest level first, and then build onto that base as you go up the user-level chain of command.
+6. Tested (and found ot work) in Multi-Site.

 == Installation ==